 8. Use QR code

-While creating a link via RocketLink, you can also generate a QR code so that which you can place on your website and social media, as well as print it and place it anywhere you wish.
+While creating a link via RocketLink, you can also generate a QR code which you can place on your website and social media, as well as print it and place it anywhere you wish.
 What’s unique about it?
 You can set up a campaign and target it to people who have scanned a specific QR code.

 Example: Imagine you have both online and offline shop.
 In your stored you attract people to get your mobile app by scanning a QR code (which is a sticker placed on the mirrors in changing rooms).
 Later you target an ad with offline discounts to people who used the QR code, as you know that these people have already visited your shop and can be possibly willing to get back there.